cortexlabs/cortex/docs/workloads/realtime/predictors.md

 1. An instance of [starlette.responses.Response](https://www.starlette.io/responses/#response)

 ## gRPC

-To serve your API using the gRPC protocol, make sure the `predictor.protobuf_path` field from your API spec is pointing to a protobuf file.
-When the API gets deployed, Cortex will take the protobuf file and compile it for its use when serving the API.
+To serve your API using the gRPC protocol, make sure the `predictor.protobuf_path` field in your API configuration is pointing to a protobuf file.
+When the API gets deployed, Cortex will compile the protobuf file for its use when serving the API.

 ### Python Predictor